 If the request is from a property owner’s representative, the request letter must also include the representative’s name, company (if any), mailing address, phone number, fax number and email address.

 Note to representatives: MPAC’s provision of information to you as an authorized representative should not be construed as an acknowledgement by MPAC of any right to act as a person providing legal services on behalf of another person as defined by the Law Society Act (sections 1(5) and 1(6)).
 MPAC will only engage in discussion with respect to a Request for Reconsideration or an assessment appeal with persons who are either licensed by the Law Society or individuals who are specifically exempted by the Law Society as outlined above.

 For more information on licensing and exemptions from licensing, please visit the Law Society of Upper Canada website at https://www.lsuc.on.ca/.

-For a copy of the Representative Authorization Form, click here.
+Click on the following link for a copy of the Representative Authorization Form.